 - Select the signature type.
 For apps of any type, you can sign the app item’s attributes.
 For Document type apps, you can also sign the file attached to the app item.

 - Select a digital signature provider that issued the certificate you are going to use for signing.

-- If needed, grant the operating system access to the certificate file.
+- If your ELMA365 URL is not added to the list of trusted websites in the settings of your signature provider, an additional window will open.
+Grant access to the certificate file.
 The certificate selection window will open.

 - Specify the certificate.

 - Click Sign.